 The Sadiola Expansion Project was approved in August 2022 and is valid for three years.
-The powerline Environmental and Social Impact Assessment was submitted in March 2023 and regulatory approvals are targeted in 2024.
+The powerline Environmental and Social Impact Assessment was approved April 2024.
 Additional permits required to be in place prior to construction and operation of the Sadiola Expansion Project include: